 We'll never know how many people, before and since, have died early because they took vitamins instead of conventional therapy.

 More cheerfully, the field of computing is richly supplied with brilliant visionaries who have strange pet projects.

 Blaise Pascal invented the mechanical calculator.
-He wasted the last several years of his short life developing his eponymous Wager, which has since been used to defend numerous completely contradictory religions.
+He wasted the last several years of his short life developing his eponymous Wager, which has since been used to unassailably prove that everybody should join numerous completely contradictory religions.

 (Pascal was confident he'd proved the only true religion to be his own "Jansenist" variant of Catholicism.
 Jansenism has now been essentially extinct for more than two centuries.
 Isaac Newton also burned an awful lot of his life on religious flapdoodle.)

 (Engineers seem to be particularly susceptible to, when they reach a certain age, coming up with brilliant insights in fields they don't actually know much about.
 After a career of decades, a working engineer will have brushed up against, and been tempted to make assumptions about, so many other disciplines that they've a large number of deadly seed crystals of knowledge, waiting to grow into full-blown "Engineer's Disease".
 This usually involves perpetual motion, free energy, antigravity, cures for the incurable, and so on.
-Only very occasionally are they amenable to persuasion away from spending their retirement in one of these hopelessly pursuits.)
+Only very occasionally are sufferers of Engineer's Disease amenable to persuasion away from spending their retirement in one of these hopeless pursuits.)

 Konrad Zuse, inventor of the first stored-program computer, in the Sixties came up with the idea that the universe is actually a simulation running in an unimaginably powerful computer.
 Other luminaries, like Ray Kurzweil, took that idea and ran with it.